ranijames/Enrichment-analysis/README.md

 - Exclude all related panel and WGS used in disease cohort, and SOMATIC (SOM, PiCOP)
 - Include ILLUWES, ILLUWESAGI, ILLUWESTWIST, ILLUWESTWIST_V2,  ILLUWGS, ILLUDRAGEN_WGS
 - The clear control conditions are:
-- All uniDB patients, except disease cohort or somatic
+- All patients, except disease cohort or somatic
 - The disease group
 - ROPAD PD patients